davefowler/prosemirror-suggestion-mode-examples/README.md

 ### Basic Setup

-First import the helper to add the plugin's marks to your schema.
+First import the *addSuggestionMarks* helper to add the plugin's marks to your schema.

 ```javascript
 import { addSuggestionMarks } from "prosemirror-suggestion-mode/schema";